 Social Justice Education

 Looking for a space on campus where you can be surrounded by great texts, amazing company, and more?
 Come visit the Social Justice Resource Room.
-The Student Life Social Justice Resource Room, located in 304 Diana. is a newly renovated cozy student space featuring an extensive social justice library, hot water for tea, comfortable furniture for reflection, and chalk boards for community brainstorming.
+The SEE Social Justice Resource Room, located in 304 Diana. is a newly renovated cozy student space featuring an extensive social justice library, hot water for tea, comfortable furniture for reflection, and chalk boards for community brainstorming.
 We believe knowledge, community, and wellness to be the core pillars of a social justice pursuit and intend this Resource Room to be a place where Barnard students can find all three.
 The Social Justice Resource Room is open for community use Monday-Friday from 9am-5pm and available for reservation after hours (5pm-12am/midnight).
 To submit an after-hours reservation, please complete this form: http://goo.gl/forms/lWXmsvyp6i

 The Barnard BLUE Series includes workshops, dialogues, and a summit around leadership development and social justice education.
 This series is aimed to engage students in intentional dialogues to explore their identities and what it means to foster inclusive communities.
 All incoming students are required to attend the Discover Barnard BLUE session during NSOP as an introduction to the series and to begin the conversation about what equitable and inclusive communities mean.
 Our Collective, workshops, and summit exist to further that conversation during a students times at Barnard.